This page is about medical malpractice lawsuits against gastroenterologists.

 Our lawyers bring medical malpractice claims against gastroenterologists who breach the standard of care when treating a patient and the results in serious harm on death.
-This page talks about the nature of malpractice claims against these physicians, their settlement value, and what victims can expect when bringing these lawsuits.Gastroenterologists Education
+This page talks about the nature of malpractice claims against these internist, the settlement compensation payouts in successful lawsuits, and what victims can expect when bringing these lawsuits.Gastroenterologists' Education

-There are a number of conditions gastroenterologists treat, but they all are conditions that affect the gastrointestinal system.
+There are scores of conditions gastroenterologists treat, but they all are conditions that affect the gastrointestinal system.
 Some of the main conditions treated are acid reflux, ulcers, IBS, hepatitis C, polyps/growths in the intestines, jaundice, hemorrhoids, bloody stool, pancreatitis, and colon cancer.

 While it is hard to know when you should see a gastroenterologist, signs such as having blood in your stool, difficulty swallowing, and abdominal pain are all common signs that you may be experiencing some type of gastrointestinal condition.
 Additionally, men and women older than 50 years old are at increased risks of developing colon cancer which can be increased even more when you have relatives with colon cancer.
 The best thing to do is to see a gastroenterologist and get screened regularly and acquire preventative care.Malpractice Claims Against Gastroenterologists

 Summarized below are recent verdicts and reported settlements from medical malpractice cases involving gastroenterologists.
-Average jury verdict information and stories of other settlements and verdicts can be helpful in understand the range of potential values you case.
+Average jury verdict information and stories of other settlements and verdicts can help you better understand the range of potential verdict or settlement compensation for your lawsuit.
 But they cannot alone predict the value of your claim.

-- Minor v Gastroenterologist (Massachusetts 2018) $750,000: 12-year-old male plaintiff suffered from Crohn's disease and was under care of defendant gastroenterologist when he developed a perianal abscess.
-Gastroenterologist sent him to a surgeon to drain the abscess but a fistula had developed leaving a large wound after the surgery that was slow to heal despite several follow-up surgeries.
-Gastroenterologist wanted to use medication for Crohn's disease patients called Remicade to help the wound heal properly, but he failed to communicate with the surgeon and the medication was never prescribed.
-The open wound remained for months afterwards until parents went to another gastroenterologist who immediately started the child on the Remicade medication and the wound healed immediately.
-They sued the gastroenterologist for negligent treatment in failing to prescribe the needed medication causing the child to suffer with open wound for nearly 10 months.
-Case was resolved in arbitration for $750k.
+- Minor v Gastroenterologist (Massachusetts 2018) $750,000: A 12-year-old boy suffering from Crohn's disease developed a perianal abscess.
+A gastroenterologist sent him to a surgeon to drain the abscess.
+But a fistula had developed leaving a large wound after the surgery that was slow to heal despite several follow-up surgeries.
+The gastroenterologist wanted to use medication for Crohn's disease patients called Remicade to help the wound heal properly, but he failed to communicate with the surgeon and the medication was never prescribed.
+The open wound remained for months until the parents went to another gastroenterologist who immediately started the child on the Remicade medication.
+The wound healed immediately.
+They sued the gastroenterologist for negligent treatment in failing to prescribe the needed medication causing the child to suffer from an open wound for nearly 10 months.
+The case was resolved in arbitration for $750,000.

 - R.J. v.
-Ahmadinia (California 2017) $3.5 million: A gastroenterologist, obstetrician, and radiologist are all overseeing care of pregnant mother at 26 weeks gestation.
+Ahmadinia (California 2017) $3.5 million: A gastroenterologist, obstetrician, and radiologist are overseeing the care of a pregnant mother at 26 weeks gestation.
 The defendants fail to diagnose the mother with a bowel obstruction and as a result, the baby has to be delivered prematurely.
 Because of the defendant's failure to correctly diagnose the mother, birth complications arise during the delivery and the baby suffers an intraventricular hemorrhage and periventricular leukomalacia leading to a diagnosis of cerebral palsy.
-This medical malpractice action was then later brought against the gastroenterologist, radiologist, and obstetrician alleging negligence in their care of her mother and their failing to correctly diagnose her bowel obstruction that caused the birth complications resulting in her cerebral palsy.
+A medical malpractice action was brought against the gastroenterologist, radiologist, and obstetrician alleging negligence in their care of her mother and failing to diagnose her bowel obstruction that caused the birth complications resulting in her cerebral palsy.
 The case did not go to trial, but rather the parties settled for $3.5 million.

 - Doe v.
 Gastroenterologist (Massachusetts 2010) $4 million: Man in his late 50s goes in for a routine colonoscopy.
 After the procedure, everything seems to have gone well; however, he soon develops penetrating abdominal and shoulder pain.
-Due to the excessive pain, he goes to the emergency room where he is seen by a gastroenterologist who performs x-rays and nothing abnormal is found.
-He is kept in the hospital and put on narcotics to help with the pain while he awaits a CT-scan scheduled for the next morning.
-His condition becomes increasingly worse, and while he was being prepared for the CT-scan, he goes into cardiac arrest.
-It was discovered that he suffered severe internal bleeding that resulted from a ruptured spleen caused by the colonoscopy he had done a few days prior.
+Due to the excessive pain, he goes to the emergency room where he is seen by a gastroenterologist.
+The doctor performs x-rays and nothing abnormal is found.
+He is kept in the hospital and put on narcotics and is set to get a CT scan in the morning.
+The doctors discover he suffered severe internal bleeding that resulted from a ruptured spleen caused by the colonoscopy he had done a few days prior.
 The bleeding and arrest were so severe that he suffers a significant deprivation of oxygen that causes a fatal brain injury.
 A wrongful death action was brought alleging that the gastroenterologist who performed the colonoscopy was negligent in failing to detect the ruptured spleen during or after the procedure.
 The gastroenterologist in the emergency department was also allegedly negligent in failing to timely diagnose the ruptured spleen and internal bleeding that caused him to go into cardiac arrest and sustain fatal brain damage.

-Gastroenterologist was involved misdiagnosing a man with pancreatitis which ultimately led to the unnecessary pancreatectomy procedure.
-A malpractice suit was filed in January 2017 in Baltimore City.Other Gastroenterology Malpractice Topics Colonoscopy Malpractice
+A gastroenterologist allegedly misdiagnosed a man with pancreatitis which ultimately led to the unnecessary pancreatectomy procedure.
+A malpractice suit was filed in Baltimore City.Other Gastroenterology Malpractice Topics Colonoscopy Malpractice

 Colonoscopies are a very common diagnostic procedure that are generally performed by gastroenterologists.
 Most colonoscopies are uneventful, but they sometimes cause serious injuries such as bowel or colon perforation and splenic rupture.
 Many colonoscopy injures are the result of medical negligence by a gastroenterologist.ERCP Malpractice